cmsupino/Assignment1/README.md

 ## Christina Supino 40298851

-##Resources for dimensions of court
+## Resources Used in determining the dimensions of the court
 Work Cited

 The Editors of Encyclopaedia Britannica (2025, September 2). volleyball.
 Encyclopedia Britannica.         https://www.britannica.com/sports/volleyball\n",